How We Began

-The idea of a regional jail was first tossed around in the early 1980s.
-At the time, there were three small, antiquated jails in the six counties.
-The jails could not continue to meet recertification standards and each was holding 50-100% over its rated capacity.
-As a result, many inmates were being incarcerated outside of the six-county area.
+In the early 1980s, there were three small, antiquated jails in the six counties.
+These jails did not meet recertification standards, and each held 50 to 100% over its rated capacity.
+Because of this, many offenders had to be incarcerated outside of the six-county area.

-Subsequently, each county appointed two members to serve on the Piedmont Regional Jail Board, and a contractual agreement was created between the counties and approved by all six county boards of supervisors.
-Piedmont Regional Jail Authority opened on May 11, 1988 with the capacity to house 101 male and female inmates.
-After several facility expansions, Piedmont Regional Jail Authority has increased its staffing needs and inmate capacity sizably.
-Today, the facility employs 115 individuals and currently houses over 700 male and female inmates, including U.S. Marshal inmates, and state and local inmates.
+Subsequently, each county appointed two members to serve on the Piedmont Regional Jail Board.
+A contractual agreement was created between the counties and approved by all six county boards of supervisors.
+Piedmont Regional Jail Authority opened on May 11, 1988, with the capacity to house 101 male and female offenders.